jacklul/nvml-scripts/nvml-fan-curve/README.md

 - at least driver version `520.56`
 - admin privileges
-- `nvidia-ml-py` Python package - search for `python-nvidia-ml-py` in your package manager or install it with `pipx --global install nvidia-ml-py`
+- `nvidia-ml-py` Python package - search for `python-nvidia-ml-py` in your package manager or install it with `pip install nvidia-ml-py` globally

 ## Example usage